apache/metron/metron-platform/metron-parsers/README.md

 * `parserNumTasks` : The number of tasks for the parser bolt (default to `1`).
 This can be overridden on the command line.
 * `errorWriterParallelism` : The error writer bolt parallelism (default to `1`).
 This can be overridden on the command line.
 * `errorWriterNumTasks` : The number of tasks for the error writer bolt (default to `1`).
 This can be overridden on the command line.
-* `spoutConfig` : A map representing a custom spout config.
+* `spoutConfig` : A map representing a custom spout config (this is a map).
 This can be overridden on the command line.
-* `securityProtocol` : The security protocol to use for reading from kafka.
+* `securityProtocol` : The security protocol to use for reading from kafka (this is a string).
 This can be overridden on the command line and also specified in the spout config via the `security.protocol` key.
 If both are specified, then they are merged and the CLI will take precedence.
-* `stormConfig` : The storm config to use.
+* `stormConfig` : The storm config to use (this is a map).
 This can be overridden on the command line.
 If both are specified, they are merged with CLI properties taking precedence.

 The `fieldTransformations` is a complex object which defines a transformation which can be done to a message.
 This transformation can